 I’m a massive fan of the anime films of Studio Ghibli (creators of Spirited Away, My Neighbour Totoro, Howl’s Moving Castle, Princes Mononoke etc.) so the first time we visited Japan in 2006 a visit to the Ghibli Museum was top of my list.
 We were on an organised tour but managed to schedule a visit on one of our free days in Tokyo.
-It’s a massively popular place for both the Japanese and for tourists so non-residents have to buy their tickets before arriving in Japan which you can do online.
+It’s a massively popular place for both the Japanese and for tourists so it’s best to buy your tickets well before arriving in Japan.

 The museum is in Mitaka, a short train ride from Tokyo and is pretty easy to find, thanks to Totoro’s signs.
-You can also get the amazing, Ghibli decorated bus there but it really isn’t far.
-It’s so popular you’re given a time to arrive at and ours was the first of the day so we were queued up at opening time with a few classes of cute Japanese schoolkids, all wearing coloured caps decorated with their choice of cute character, from Pokemon to Doreamon – it was so kawaii.
+You can also take the amazing Ghibli decorated bus but it really isn’t far.
+It’s so popular you’re given a time to arrive at and ours was the first of the day so we were queued up at opening time with a few classes of cute Japanese schoolkids, all wearing coloured caps decorated with their choice of cute character.
 When you first arrive there is a fake entrance manned by Totoro himself along with a little window stuffed full of dust bunnies!

 How To Get There

-The Ghibli Museum website has lots of info including how to buy tickets and various maps.
-The museum is near Mitaka station, about 20 minutes on the JR Chuo line from Shinjuku.
+The Ghibli Museum website has all the information including how to buy tickets and various maps.
+The museum is near Mitaka station on the JR Chuo line from Shinjuku.
 It’s then a short walk, following the Totoro signs, or the Ghibli bus is just outside and runs regularly.
 The museum is right beside Inokashira Park, which is huge and has some nice walks.